Investigation of Misconduct by a Teacher

 - receiving a suspension not to exceed five years;

-- suffering the permanent revocation of your Educator Certificate.
+- suffering the permanent revocation of your Educator Certificate that comes with a permanent bar from re-application for a Florida educator’s certificate.

 When the allegations against the teacher involve the use of drugs or alcohol, the Education Practices Commission will often direct the teacher to enroll in the Recovery Network Program (RNP).